Universal Koszul Duality for Kac-Moody Groups: Introduction

 By a conjecture of Cautis--Kamnitzer \cite{cautisQuantumKtheoreticGeometric2018}, there should be a quantum $K$-theoretic derived Satake equivalence

 with a category of representations of the Langlands dual quantum group.
-By our work, the right hand side admits a description in terms of maximally singular $K$-theory Soergel bimodules.
-It would be very desireable to achieve the same for the right hand side.
+By our work, the left-hand side admits a description in terms of maximally singular $K$-theory Soergel bimodules.
+It would be very desirable to achieve the same for the right-hand side.

 Moreover, the universal parabolic/Whittaker Koszul duality provides a bridge between Cautis--Kamnitzer's and Gaitsgory's \cite{gaitsgoryTwistedWhittakerModel2007} approaches to a quantum Satake.
 We will discuss this elsewhere.